 Beyond admiration and awe, what did I take away from these mountain moments?
 In the wake of my move back to Sweden in August, and the messy national election, the debate about the lack of women in leadership positions has been one of the most heated.
 As egalitarian as my country is, this surprises me.
 The Nordic countries rank the highest in the World Economic Forum’s gender-gap index.
 And in view of my experiences consulting to organisations in 15 cities in 10 countries, I could not help to draw some parallels.
 Research on Leadership has tended to label men’s style as command-and-control, involving the assertion of authority and the accumulation of power.
 Women’s leadership is described as interactive, involving collaboration and empowerment of employees.
 Further, it has been argued that women tend to thrive in managerial positions because they require building and maintaining relationships, gathering input and facilitating action, and that men tend to thrive in senior positions because they are more about making decisions and directing action.

 As mythical as this may be, the issue is more complex.
 Leaders can not exist without followers, and the followers’ expectations can both limit and enable the potential of any given leader.
 Harvard Business Review affirmed in a recent article that it is the perception by men and women that respective genders should behave in certain ways that get in the way of true authentic leadership.
 Countless research confirms that most cultures attribute passive, dependent qualities to females and dominant, aggressive qualities to males.
 If you expect a man to lead by directive, he may appear less credible if he calls for a group discussion.
 If you expect a woman to lead by consensus, you might find her applying a more directive style a bit abrasive or even offensive.
 Too often women leaders who have been successful with a male-labeled style of leadership have confided in me the feeling that most people think they are a bitch.
 I have seen fewer men in top positions with the habit of seeking people’s input, perhaps because they have not been promoted.
-The Economist makes the silverback gorilla the metaphor profile for what is still majority in the c-suite and boardrooms of global corporations – tall, fit, and male, and writes: “It is remarkable, in this supposed age of diversity, how many bosses still conform to the stereotype.”
+The Economist makes the silverback gorilla the metaphor profile for what is still majority in the c-suite and boardrooms of global corporations – tall, fit, and male, and writes: “It is remarkable, in this supposed age of diversity, how many bosses still confirm to the stereotype.”